LLParse/testing-catalog/templates/etcd-ha/1/README.md

 A distributed, highly-available key/value store written in Go.

+### WARNING:

+There is a minor bug in the upgrade strategy for this template.
+If you are upgrading from v2.3.0, you will need to manually shutdown the nodes in etcd-discovery service.
+Not doing so will lead to wasted resources.

 ### Info:

  This creates an N-node etcd cluster on top of Rancher.
 The bootstrap process is performed using a standalone etcd discovery node.
 Upon the cluster entering a running state, this discovery service will shutdown.
 The state of the etcd cluster is a key/value pair stored on etcd itself, in a hidden key at location `/_state`.